kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 	MinCount *int
 }

-// PodGroupSelector holds a label selector that identifies pods of one PodGroup.
-// Immutable.
-Only MatchLabels is valid.
-Only one key in MatchLabels can have a different value across
-// all list items.
-Every list item must have a distintict value for this key.
-This ensures
-// pod groups have disjoint sets of pods in them. type PodGroupSelector struct {
-    // Selector that identifies pods in this gang.
-    Selector *metav1.LabelSelector
-}

 // PodGroup is a group of pods that may contain multiple shapes (EqGroups) and may contain
 // multiple dense indexes (RankedGroups) and which can optionally be replicated in a variable
 // number of identical copies.